 In a nutshell, if you’re on a 10-year fixed-rate mortgage, you’ll usually be paying a little more than someone on a 2-year one.
 And even though it might only be a bit extra each month, it could add up to thousands over the course of 10 years.

 So, think about how tight your mortgage repayments are.
 Can you afford to fix your payments for longer?
 Or are you better off paying less and then hoping you can get an even lower rate when you remortgage in a couple of years?

 If you’re choosing whether to fix your mortgage for 2 or 5 years (as most people are), you’re in luck.
-Right now, there’s not a lot of difference between the rates you’ll be paying on either of these, thanks to COVID and how unpredictable interest rates are at the moment.
+Right now, there’s not a lot of difference between the rates you’ll be paying on either of these.
 Which brings us onto...

 What are interest rates like?